maxulysse/myThesis/README.md

 ### License
 ---
-"THE NOT-A-BEER-WARE LICENSE" (Revision 42):

-@MaxUlysse wrote this file.
-As long as you retain this notice you can do

-whatever you want with this stuff.
-If we meet some day, and you think this

-stuff is worth it, you can buy me not a beer in return.
-Maxime
+"THE NOT-A-BEER-WARE LICENSE" (Revision 42): @MaxUlysse wrote this file.
+As long as you retain this notice you can do whatever you want with this stuff.
+If we meet some day, and you think this stuff is worth it, you can buy me not a beer in return.

 ---
 It was under GNU/GPL copyleft license.
-But I changed it for a NOT-A-BEER-WARE LICENSE.
-So you can still FEEL FREE TO USE, IMPROVE IT, AND BUY ME A DRINK !!
+But since I changed it for a NOT-A-BEER-WARE LICENSE.
+So you can still FEEL FREE TO USE AND IMPROVE IT, and also you can BUY ME A DRINK !!

 ## How to include SVG pictures in your document:
 Prepare your SVG, and then, use <code>make</code> to convert your SVG to PDF and PNG